You are having a performance problem with the IBM Business Process Manager products.

 Your server must be started.
 Provide the output of the servlet.

 Note: If your browser displays errors, check if the DefaultApplication.ear is installed and started on your AppTarget cluster.
-If it is not, you can install it from install_root /installableApps.
+If it is not installed, you can install it from install_root /installableApps.

 General diagnostic information